steveklewis/cog-funcs/hegel_logic.md

 From what I've gathered, after reading Stephen Houlgate's book, is that Hegel only uses two moves in the Logic.
 It's like Hegel has challenged himself to a game of Logical Chess and it has a weird chessboard and there are only two pieces.
 Hegel's first piece is that of the Negater.
 When it moves to an opponent's piece it negates that piece.
 If it were chess, it would turn a pawn into a king, or a rook into a bishop.
 Hegel's second Logical Chess piece is the Observer.
 It takes two pieces and observes the connection between the two, creating a third.

+## The Starting Point: Being

+Why does Hegel start with Being?
+Well, he needs a starting point for his project.
+He is attempting to avoid all assumptions and presuppositions in constructing his philosophy.
+For Hegel, the thought of Being is that minimal starting point.
+What is the thought that assumes the least about reality and about itself.
+It is the simple thought of Being.
+There's no structure, no definition, no color, no shape, nothing that our mind can hold onto as a concrete reality.
+But we think.
+We have to think.
+But we can attempt to start with the smallest possible idea we can find, and for Hegel, like many other philosophers before him, thought begins with the thought of Being.

 ## The First Move: From Being to Nothing

 Hegel starts with his most definition of Being: "indeterminate immediacy."
 Hegel attempts to start with the most basic of concepts, and make the smallest logical move possible to build up more complicated ideas.
 That smallest logical move possible is that of negation.
 Negation is the simplest logical operation.
 It takes a single something, and returns the opposite of that something.
 It's the simplest because all other logical operations require more than one something.
 For instance, in mathematics, the addition operation requires two operands.
 In constrast, negation only requires a single operand.